dvdjms/Chaterio/README.md

 # Capstone Project - Chaterio

 <p>A React/Express video chat application that allows a user to join a room and chat with other users.<p>
-<p>This was a very ambitious task to complete within a two week period, and although the basic video calling is functioning the development process of this application is ongoing.<p>
+<p>This was a very ambitious task to complete within a two week period, and although the basic video calling is functioning it remains a little buggy, thus development process of this application is ongoing.<p>
 <br>

 ## Contents